ml4ai/tomcat/docs/developer/deploying_to_ta3_testbed.md

 - Run `git pull` to make sure you have the latest code from the `develop` branch.
 - Make a new branch off of `develop`
-- Update the agent version number in the `docker-compose.yml` file (or multiple file(s) in your agent directory under the `Agents` directory.
+- Update the agent version number in the `docker-compose.yml` file (or `.env` file if you are using that to set the version numbers) in your agent directory under the `Agents` directory.
 The agent version number should match the version you just deployed to the Gitlab container registry.
 - Update the `releaseNotes.md` (located in the top-level `testbed` directory) file with a summary of the changes.
 - Push your changes to the testbed upstream repository